Somehow, Satan Got Behind Me: Plot

-Greb (Alex Diakun) shares his tale, of a television censor called Waylon Figgleif.
-Figgleif's overzealous approach to censorship leads Greb to try pushing his limits.
-Greb assumed the form of a small demonic baby and reveals himself to Figgleif, who breaks down and starts attempting to censor everyday life.
-Greb repeats this trick, and encourages Figgleif to go on a killing spree—Figgleif takes a gun, bursts onto the taping of a science-fiction show about alien abduction, and kills several actors.
-Greb's methods and effectiveness are dismissed until he reveals the story's epigram.
-Figgleif's spree was caught on camera, and broadcast by another network as a found footage special.
-However, Greb also notes that he too was spotted by Black during this.
+Greb (Alex Diakun) shares his tale of an overzealous television censor named Waylon Figgleif.
+Greb assumed the form of a small demonic baby and revealed himself to Figgleif, who broke down and began attempting to censor everyday life.
+Greb repeated his trick, encouraging Figgleif to burst onto the set of a science fiction show about alien abduction and kill several actors.
+The murder spree ended up being caught on camera and was broadcast by another network as a found footage special.
+However, Greb also notes that he too was spotted by Black during all of this.

 The fourth devil, Toby (Wally Dalton), is convinced that Black really does know that they are demons.
-Toby also recounts his story, in which he begins to feel ennui at his failure to damn humans for some time.
-He meets and courts an aging stripper, Sally, who falls in love with him.
+He explains that once, he was feeling ennui at his failure to damn humans.
+He met and courted an aging stripper, Sally, who fell in love with him.
 Their relationship blossomed, despite her having seen his true demonic form.
-One day Toby leads her to believe he is about to propose to her, before instead curtly insulting and breaking up with her.
-He later visited her home to find police investigating her suicide—a successful damnation.
-However, he also encounters Black, who sees his true nature.
-Instead of recoiling or reacting, Black simply tells Toby that he sees how lonely he must be.
+However, Toby eventually betrays her by acting as if he is going to propose before insulting and breaking up with her.
+He later visited her home and found police investigating her suicide.
+Once again, Black is one of the investigators present and sees Toby for who he is.
+However, instead of recoiling, Black tells Toby that he can see how lonely the demon is.

 Toby's story affects all the gathered demons, who realize how lonely they really are.
 As they get up to leave, Abum praises the shop's coffee and briefly reveals his true form to the waiter.